organicmaps/organicmaps/docs/INSTALL.md

 export PATH=$HOME/Library/Android/Sdk/cmake/3.22.1/bin:$PATH
 ```

-Check if you have a system-wide Java runtime environment (JRE) installed:
+Check if you have a system-wide Java Runtime Environment (JRE) installed:

 ```bash
 java -version
 ```

-If your system doesn't have a JRE installed or Java version is less than 11 (openjdk)
+If your system doesn't have a JRE installed or Java version is less than 11 (OpenJDK)
 or you want command line builds to use a JRE version bundled with the Studio
-then set `JAVA_HOME` environment variable:
+then set the `JAVA_HOME` environment variable:

 _Linux:_